 What gear do we need to bring?

-The wilderness survival skills and primitive skills courses allow you to bring any camping and survival gear you want.
+On our courses you can bring any camping and survival gear you want.
 You can go minimalist and rough it to challenge yourself or you can bring a traditional camp setup.
-We always provide breakfast and water for the 2 day courses, but you do need to bring food to cover 2 lunches and dinner.
 Please check out our gear page for more information.

 What kind of knife should I bring?